-The oyster farm is the backbone of most off-bottom oyster aquaculture, and was for the Moriches Bay Project for years.
-‘Off-bottom’ refers to style of plastic, porous, cages with plastic or foam floats that allows oysters to be suspended off the bottom of the bay.
-The cages are arranged on long lines that run side by side like corn rows in a field.
+The oyster garden is the backbone of most off-bottom oyster aquaculture and was for the Moriches Bay Project for years.
+‘Off-bottom’ refers to a style of plastic, porous, cages with plastic or foam floats that allow oysters to be suspended off the bottom of the bay.
+The cages are arranged on long lines that run side by side like cornrows in a field.

 Oysters floating near the top of the water column have a better chance of survival since they are suspended high up and away from predators like crabs and oyster drills.
 They are removed from the danger of sinking into soft muddy sediment and receive more oxygen and food from photosynthetic algae near the surface.

 The F.L.U.P.S.Y. or Floating Upwelling System is the projects’ newest addition to the shellfish program.
 The FLUPSY is a shellfish growing machine.

 Typically built like a rectangular floating dock, the FLUPSY is able to grow up to 500,000 shellfish in a season by holding large amounts of shellfish in containment barrels suspended off the bay bottom.